justmarkham/python-reference/README.md

 ### Other Python Resources

-If you like the general format of this guide, but need **more explanation of each topic**, I highly recommend reading the Appendix of [Python for Data Analysis](http://shop.oreilly.com/product/0636920023784.do).
-It presents the essentials of the Python language in a clear and focused manner.

-If you are looking for a resource that will help you to **learn Python from scratch**, this is [my list of recommended resources](https://github.com/justmarkham/DAT8#python-resources).
+If you are looking for a resource that will help you to **learn Python from scratch**, check out my course, [Python Essentials for Data Scientists](https://courses.dataschool.io/python-essentials-for-data-scientists).

 ### Suggestions or Corrections